Satanic-Spirit/l4d2_bugfixes/README.md

 This extension tries to fix common bugs on server have more than 8 players:
 1) Survivor finale score bug
 2) Charger stop bug
-3) Witch incorrect player attack
+3) Witch Attacking incorrect player

 Changelog
 1.0.2.1